Last Updated on December 2, 2021

-After those day-trips from Tokyo, it really is time to leave Tokyo and head over to Kyoto.
-Using the shinkansen, it takes about two and a half hour to get to Kyoto.
+After those day trips from Tokyo, it really is time to leave Tokyo and head over to Kyoto.
+Using the shinkansen, it takes about two and a half hours to get to Kyoto.
 Due to the number of long train rides, you will be doing following this 3 week Japan itinerary, I’d highly recommend getting a 2 week JR pass.
-Please check out my Japan Rail pass guide for more information and how it can save you a lot of money.
+Please check out my Japan Rail pass review for more information and how it can save you a lot of money.

-Because you only really have two full days to see the city, I’d recommend seeing the following highlights of Kyoto:
+Because you only really have two full days in Kyoto, I’d recommend seeing the following highlights:

 - Fushimi Inari Taisha: My personal favourite sight in Kyoto.
 The thousands of red torii gates that lead you up to Mount Inari – an amazing sight.
 The hike to the summit of Mount Inari and back takes about 2-3 hours but is totally worth your time.
 I’d recommend going early in the morning to avoid the huge seas of tourists.